otaruMendez/MT/README.md

 ## Contributing

-- Please send a discussion to the owners of this repo via email what you wish to add before starting work.
+- Please send a discussion to the owners of this repo what you wish to add before starting work.

 - If given the go ahead, fork the project and make a pull request to the repo.